shiralima/social-app/README.md

 ### Set Up

 #### Pre Requisites
+1. NVM
-1. If you don't have nvm installed, you can install it by following the instructions here: https://monovm.com/blog/install-nvm-on-ubuntu/#How-to-Install-NVM-on-Ubuntu?
+If you don't have nvm installed, you can install it by following the instructions here: https://monovm.com/blog/install-nvm-on-ubuntu/#How-to-Install-NVM-on-Ubuntu?

 2. Node version 20